griffji/ansible-role-slurm/README.md

 Example Playbook
 ----------------

-This an example of how to install a Torque/PBS cluster:
+This an example of how to install a Slurm cluster:

     - hosts: server
       roles: